qbwc/qbwc/README.md

+# ATTENTION

+I recommend using the [qbxml](https://github.com/skryl/qbwc/tree/qbxml) branch.
+It has Rails 4 updates and uses a much faster QBXML parser.

 # Quickbooks Web Connector (QBWC)

 Be Warned, this code is still hot out of the oven.

 ## Installation